Oregon Patriot Party American Patriot Party, Patriots, News, Political

 This is contrary to the popular opinion that our nation is a democracy, except only in those areas that are not in conflict with these inalienable rights.

-In our Republic, we acknowledge that all men are created equal within the laws of nature and are endowed by their Creator with certain inalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
+In our Republic, we acknowledge that all men are created equal within the Laws of Nature and are endowed by their Creator with certain inalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.

-Our Republic created a constitutional representative government based on the consent of the governed to protect these Rights.
+Our Republic created a constitutional representative government based on the consent of the governed to protect "THESE" Rights.

 2.)
 Limited Federal Government